How ToTips & TricksWindows

 How to Back Up and Restore your Windows Registry

-The Windows Registry is a tool that assists the operating system in managing the system and helps the various applications and programs use the computer’s resources.
+The Windows Registry is an in-built utility tool that helps the operating system managing the system and helps the various applications and programs use the computer’s resources wisely.

-Since the registry basically contains all the crucial data that sits in your system, it is a good idea to back it up before making any changes through the registry editor.
+Since the registry basically have all the important data that resides in your system, it is a good idea to back it up before you make any changes in the registry editor.

-After all, you wouldn’t want to lose all your data over a minor change.
-This article discusses the various methods used to back up and restore your Windows Registry.
+After all, you wouldn’t want to lose all your data because of a minor change.
+This article discusses the various methods to back up and restore your Windows Registry.

 How To Backup your Windows Registry

-2. Type regedit.msc in Run and click on OK.
+• Type regedit in Run and click on OK.

 Click on File and Export